azamuktam/aws-saa-c03-guides/topic-guides/37-GapFill-Services.md

 ### Important facts

-* ACM public certificates are provided at no additional charge.
+* Public ACM certificates are provided at no additional charge.
-* ACM can automatically renew eligible certificates.
+* ACM can automatically renew certificates that meet the renewal requirements.
-* CloudFront certificates must be in **us-east-1**.
+* A CloudFront certificate must be in **us-east-1**.
-* Regional services such as ALB normally use a certificate in the same Region.
+* A regional service such as an ALB normally uses a certificate in the same Region.

-### Exam trap
+### Important exam trap

-You generally cannot export the private key of an **ACM public certificate** for installation on an EC2 server.
+You generally cannot export an **ACM public certificate's private key** for installation on an EC2 server.

+So:

 ```text
 HTTPS on ALB